mozman/ezdxf/docs/source/index.rst

 - additional read support for DXF versions R13/R14 (upgraded to R2000)
 - additional read support for older DXF versions than R12 (upgraded to R12)
 - preserves third-party DXF content
-- additional :ref:`r12writer`, that creates just an ENTITIES section with support for the basic DXF entities
+- additional add-ons:

+   - :ref:`r12writer` add-on to write basic DXF entities direct a DXF R12 file or stream
+   - :ref:`iterdxf` add-on to iterate over entities of the modelspace of really big (> 5GB) DXF files which do not fit into memory
+   - :ref:`importer` add-on to import entities, blocks and table entries from another DXF document
-- source code generator as add-on to generate Python code from DXF structures as starting point for parametric DXF entity creation from existing DXF files.
+   - :ref:`dxf2code` add-on to generate Python code for DXF structures loaded from DXF documents as starting point for parametric DXF entity creation
+   - :ref:`plot_style_files` read/write add-on
+   - :ref:`pycsg2` add-on for Constructive Solid Geometry (CSG) modeling technique

 Website
 -------